-NES-F IWG regulation 26(4)(e) recognises that critical source areas (CSAs) are considered high-risk landscape features where runoff naturally accumulates from the surrounding land as a result of overland flow.
-A CSA is defined as a landscape feature that accumulates run-off from adjacent land, and delivers, or has the potential to deliver, one or more contaminants to one or more rivers, lakes, wetlands or drains (excluding subsurface drains), or their beds, regardless of whether there is any water in them at the time.
+NES-F IWG regulation 26(4)(e) provides that critical source areas (CSAs) are considered high-risk landscape features where runoff naturally accumulates from the surrounding land as a result of overland flow.
+CSAs can be defined as landscape or hydrological features that accumulate and transport sediment-laden water to surface water bodies (connected rivers, lakes and wetlands).
+Other contaminants, such as phosphorus and nitrogen, are also often mobilized to these areas via CSAs.